 In 2005, the company rebranded its name to Tenneco, to better represent the expanding number of markets it served.

 To support the growth of light vehicle production as well as the company’s new market segments, Tenneco significantly expanded its global footprint during the early part of the 21st century, becoming one of the first automotive suppliers to establish operations in China.

-Advanced technology is another key driver that has contributed to the company’s growth.
-Tenneco is a leader in developing clean air solutions that help its customers meet stringent emissions control regulations throughout the world.
-It was the first company to commercialize diesel particulate filters (DPFs) in Europe in 2000, and today continues to lead the industry with important aftertreatment technologies for gasoline and diesel engines including selective catalytic reduction, advanced mixing technologies, gasoline particulate filters and hot and cold-end exhaust systems.
+At the same time, Tenneco significantly enhanced its engineering and manufacturing operations throughout the world, becoming a leader in developing clean air solutions to help its customers meet stringent emissions control regulations throughout the world.
+Tenneco was one of the first companies to commercialize diesel particulate filters (DPFs) in Europe in 2000, and today continues to lead the industry with important aftertreatment technologies for gasoline and diesel engines including selective catalytic reduction, advanced mixing technologies, gasoline particulate filters and hot and cold-end exhaust systems.

 The company’s advances in ride performance technology helped deliver comfort, performance and control to differentiate its customers’ vehicles and its Monroe Intelligent Suspension portfolio of advanced electronic suspension technologies includes both adaptive and semi-active suspension systems.
 The company’s suite of noise, vibration and harshness (NVH) products has also experienced significant growth globally in both the light and commercial vehicle markets.